 Include any big plans, ideas, and goals in your content strategy.
 Since a content strategy is a roadmap to the future, have some scope to include big ideas even if you do not have exact steps on how you can achieve those goals at the moment.

-Some of the benefits of having a content strategy in place include
+Some of the benefits of having a content strategy plan include

-Having a content strategy in place helps you target and win three main areas- users, search engines, and conversion.
+A content strategy plan helps you target and win three main areas- users, search engines, and conversion.

 Successful content pieces are not only relevant but add value in the minds of the prospective customer you are aiming to win.
 Before you begin making your content strategy, you need to build your target customer personas.
 Persona building helps guide exactly what type of content, channels, and mediums your content should focus on.